Enceladus South Pole Explorer

 Subsystems

 The mass spectrometer points in the ram direction during flybys and has a 3° pointing error.
-The visual imager is nadir pointing and has a 0.57° pointing error at a 100 km altitude.
+The visual imager is nadir pointing and has a 0.57° pointing error at 100 km altitude.
 ADCS is accomplished with COTS magnetorquers, reaction wheels, and star trackers.
 Delta-V needed to enter and maintain our desired orbit comes from a high-heritage hydrazine thruster located on the zenith side of the spacecraft.
+Thermal control at Saturn is a combination of MLI blankets and internal active heating elements.
+The operational range for both mission instruments is -20 to 40°C.

-Power
+Power System

 The goal of the power system is to prevent power from limiting the mission scope or duration.
 An approximately 10-day mission could potentially rely solely on batteries, but would have little margin.
-The addition of solar arrays adds just enough recharge capacity to extend mission life, helping ensure planetary protection protocols and creating contingency.
+The addition of solar arrays adds enough recharge capacity to extend mission life, helping ensure planetary protection protocols and creating contingency.

-Following the completion of science operations, a full battery recharge helps ensure the observation of planetary protection and deorbit into Saturn or another moon.
+At the orbit of Saturn, the sun gives solar energy only 1.085% that of 1 AU.
+Solar arrays with 5 m2 area can produce 16.8W, sufficient for recharge between science or downlink.
+If flown, this would demonstrate using solar arrays at the furthest distance from the sun ever attempted.
+Following the completion of science operations, a battery recharge helps ensure the observation of planetary protection protocols.
 This ConOps also creates the option for an extended science mission where propellant becomes the limiting factor.